 While an aftermarket K-member is primarily designed to save weight, it also still needs to be strong since it is an integral part of the front frame.
 Nothing is going to beat the factory stamping there, but I wasn't willing to accept something that was merely lightweight - and would probably fold like a cheap suit in the unlikely event of any front-end impact.
 Many aftermarket manufacturers claim theirs have never "failed" in the field, but it still wasn't comforting enough to add just any one I came across simply because it was lighter and less expensive.
 The bottom line: you get what you pay for.

-Even with less bulk than the Ford part, there is no doubt Steeda had a quality product here (for an interesting comparison of the two, see the overlay image in the thumbnail above).
-It was officially discontinued in mid-2015, but came back temporarily for a group buy, and comes and goes on their site.
-It definitely was a great bang for the buck, especially since a complete package from Maximum Motorsports with all the peripheral parts is almost twice the price of this one.
+Even with less bulk than the Ford part, there is no doubt Steeda has a quality product here (for an interesting comparison of the two, see the overlay image in the thumbnail above).
+It definitely is a great bang for the buck, especially since a complete package from Maximum Motorsports with all the peripheral parts is almost twice the price of this one.
 I really couldn't be happier now - this has contributed to almost a 40 pound loss of weight from the front end - one of many changes that has sharpened the handling even more.

 In late 2015, I decided to tinker with the K-member slightly and explore the possibility of upgrading from the original Ford 2-point brace (shown in the previous section).
 There is also a matching "G-Trac" brace right from Steeda that was a direct fit, but I neglected to acquire it when I purchased their K-member.
 No worries - the factory part fit fine temporarily, but what I really wanted to do was find out if there was an even better option: a four-point brace.